content-left-bg.png

 Responsibilities

-• as delegates of the Chief Executive, determine if an exemption is the best option in meeting a student’s educational and other needs, and approve or cancel exemptions as appropriate, for students enrolled in their school.
+• determine if an exemption is the best option in meeting a student’s educational and other needs, and assess and make decisions on exemptions as appropriate, for students enrolled in their school.

 Principals (non-state schools)

-• determine if an exemption is the best option in meeting a student’s educational and other needs, and approve or cancel exemptions as appropriate for students enrolled in their school.
+• determine if an exemption is the best option in meeting a student’s educational and other needs, and assess and make decisions on exemptions as appropriate for students enrolled in their school.

 • may only approve applications for exemption that are for up to and including 110 school days in a calendar year and that do not cause the total period of exemptions granted in the year to exceed 110 school days.